 When germinating, mist the top layer before adding the seeds.
 After misting , press your seeds gently into the surface of the soil, or you can sprinkle a very light layer over them.
 Some suggest not doing either and just literally sitting them on top of the dirt.
 Crowding is fine because later on you can separate them.
 Do not cover the seeds with too much soil because they do need some light to germinate.
 Take a clear plastic wrap and cover the whole container.

-INFORMATION PROVIDED ON OUR WEBSITE IS FOR BOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
+THIS ITEM IS SOLD FOR COLLECTORS PURPOSES ONLY!
+INFORMATION PROVIDED ON OUR WEBSITE IS FOR ETHNOBOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
 ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
 ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (CONSULT YOUR HEALTHCARE PROVIDER)!
-STATEMENTS NOR ITEMS ARE NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, OR CURE, ANY AILMENTS, CONDITIONS, DISEASES, ETC.
+STATEMENTS AND ITEMS ARE NOT EVALUATED OR APPROVED BY THE FDA.
+NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, OR CURE, ANY AILMENTS, CONDITIONS, DISEASES, ETC.